 Other pathological effects in regard to attack on brain function and attack on the integrity of our genes include:

 Statements herein have not been evaluated by the Food and Drug Administration.
 No product mentioned herein is intended to diagnose, treat, cure or prevent any disease.
 The information on this website is intended as a sharing of knowledge and information from the research and experience of the sfileaw.com staff and contributors.
 It is not intended to replace a one-on-one relationship with a qualified health care professional and it is not intended as medical advice.
 You should keep in mind that cited references to ongoing scientific study are most likely not accepted by the FDA as conclusive.
 These references and mentions of benefits others purport to have received have not been vetted, and are disavowed as product claims and are only included for educational value and as starting points for your own research.
 No particular food, supplement, water, air, light, sound (music), life-style or relationship can be considered safe or desirable for all individuals.
-What may benefit 999,999 of a million people may harm you.
 Therefore, no one can take responsibility for your health except you in consult with your trusted health professional.

 Toll Free Phone: